 Including: Henderson, McDowell, Madison, Haywood, Polk, Rutherford, Burke, Catawba, Swain, Caldwell, Yancey, Avery, Watauga, and Mitchell counties.

 A grant funded program for respite care for children and their families in Buncombe County.

 Through the generous support of The United Way of Buncombe County and The Department of Health and Human Services, Respite Care Scholarships are available in Buncombe County.

 The Respite Scholarship Program provides scholarship funds for families of children with serious emotional, behavioral, and/or mental or medical health issues or families impacted by toxic risk factors.
 These funds are used to obtain quality respite services for their children.
 Respite care provides temporary relief for parents and has been shown to reinforce behavioral and developmental skills, reduce out-of-home placements, and decrease negative behaviors.

-Contact Patti Sharp, Respite Coordinator at CARING for Children, for more information.
+Contact Amy Hobson, Respite Coordinator at CARING for Children, for more information.

 Trinity Place provides a safe place for children who need respite, children ages 7 to 17.
 The Shelter provides a place for children and their families to “take a break” and to find answers to the problems between the parent and child.
 Trinity Place can house up to six youths for periods of 21 days each.
 There is an awake staff member at all times so youth are welcome 24-hours a day, 7 days a week.
 Every effort is made to contact the youth’s parents within 24 hours of arrival, and plans are made to get the youth to school, work, or other commitments while permanent living arrangements are being made.
 No fees are charged to the family.